whill360/Tendon-Driven-Fingers-Research-and-project/README.md

 ## Status

 Junior summer at Auburn (ME primary, CS secondary).
 Reading the Valero-Cuevas 2007 paper with more biomechanics and tendon driven robotics papers queued.
-Physical v1 (FP + FS + EE, 2 tendon Bowden cable drive) planned for early fall once I get vault access and printer time.
+Physical v1 (FP + FS + EE, 2 tendon Bowden cable drive) planned for late summer or early fall depending on when I finish the five papers.

 ## Key result so far